What is sustainability?

 In the dominant climate change and environmental discourses, ecological sustainability has essentially become a synonym of ‘no CO2 emissions’, which most often means ‘net zero CO2 emissions’ (i.e. compensating CO2 emissions via carbon markets).

-But focusing on CO2 emissions obscures and distracts from the fact that flying and material production are both merely symptoms of a artistic project-based system which constrains artists into an accumulation of projects and touring dates as a matter of ‘bankability’.
+But focusing on CO2 emissions obscures and distracts from the fact that flying and material production are both merely symptoms of a artistic project-based system which constrains artists into an accumulation of projects and international touring dates as a matter of ‘bankability’.

-Here actually lies a (the?) deeply capitalistic nature of the artistic product(ion)-oriented system: it operates on the basis of names and labels accumulation as base currency, constantly exchanged among artists and institutions, who both thrive on artistic legitimation (1) (a trend which the pandemic could also reinforce, privileging established names over more precarious artistic positions).
+Here lies a (the?) deeply capitalistic nature of the artistic product(ion)-oriented system: it operates on the basis of names and labels accumulation as base currency, constantly exchanged among artists and institutions, who both thrive on artistic legitimation (1) (a trend which the pandemic could also reinforce, privileging established names over more precarious artistic positions).

 This is what is fundamentally unsustainable in the (performing) arts context.